blueff/cs107e-review/README.md

 CPU and GPU use [mailbox](https://github.com/raspberrypi/firmware/wiki/Mailboxes) to communicate.

 CPU sends `fb_config_t` structure to GPU and get framebuffer address back.

+**Q:** In a PS/2 scancode, does the least significant or most significant data bit arrive first?

+**A:** Least significant bit arrives first.

 | Field | CPU | GPU | Description |
 | :-: | :-: | :-: | :-: |